-Save OSHA Log At the end of the month take down and file the OSHA 300A summary log with your permanent records.
-1 Fire exits and aisles.
-2 Accidents and near misses should be reported to your supervisorimmediately.
-3 Never operate machinery without proper guards inplace.
-4 What does 'buildinga bridge' mean regarding back safety?
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday 1 Fire exits and aisles.
+Accidents and near misses should be reported to your supervisor immediately.
+3 Never operate machinery without proper guards in place.
+4 What does 'building a bridge' mean regarding back safety?
 5 When you work with chemicals, you have a right to know 6 Wheels must be chocked during the loading/unloading of trailers.
 7 Never climb racking or step onto elevated racking.
-8 Always wear your Personal Protective Equipment (PPE).
-9 Only do the job youare assigned to 10 Employees should only work on jobs assigned.
+Good Friday 8 Always wear your Personal Protective Equipment (PPE).
+9 Only do the job you are assigned to Easter 10 Employees should only work on jobs assigned.
 11 You can't fool safety devices.
 12 Positive reinforcement works.
-13 Forklift safety fact 14 Respect machinery 15 Do not put yourselfin harm's way.
-Good Friday 16 Anti-fatigue mats.
+13 Forklift safety fact 14 Respect machinery 15 Do not put yourself in harm's way.
+16 Anti-fatigue mats.
 17 Maintain your work area in a clean and orderly condition.
 18 Client Hazard Assessments.
-19 What is the two person approach in regardto slip, trip or fall prevention?
+What is the two person approach in regard to slip, trip or fall prevention?
 20 Use proper body mechanics when lifting or reaching.
-21 Emergencylighting.
-22 Repetitive tasks 23 What is the properway to lift a carton/object?
+21 Emergency lighting.
+22 Repetitive tasks 23 What is the proper way to lift a carton/object?
 24 Use three points of contact.
-25 Distracted Driving and walking 26 Hand tool safety 27 Never use a palletjack as a scooter.
+25 Distracted Driving and walking 26 Hand tool safety 27 Never use a pallet jack as a scooter.
 28 Buckle up when traveling to and from work.
 29 When do I report an injury or accident to my supervisor?
 30 Don't take shortcuts!
+Save OSHA Log At the end of the month, take down and file the OSHA 300A summary log with your permanent records.